 Feeling frustrated with recall training?
 Then wave your arms around so that your dog tunes into the movement.
 If you are some distance away and standing still, they may not even see you.
 Do dogs have good eyesight?
 Our dogs may see the world differently than us, but their eyesight is just one aspect of how they explore their world.
 While their visual acuity may not be the same as ours, they ‘see’ perfectly well in their way.

 How our dogs see the world

 Can dogs see green?

 Not in the way that we see green.
-Green, yellow, red and orange will just appear to be different shades of yellow to your dog.
-So if your dog loves to chase a ball get a blue one!
+Green, yellow, red, and orange will appear to be different shades of yellow to your dog.
+So if your dog loves to chase a ball, get a blue one!

 Do dogs need light at night?

-Dog’s eyes are much better adapted to see in low light levels so they can navigate easily with very little.
-However if it was completely pitch dark they would struggle to see anything just as we would.
+Dog’s eyes are much better adapted to see in low light levels to navigate easily with very little.
+However, if it were utterly pitch dark, they would struggle to see anything just as we would.

-Yes, the nearest comparison that can be made is that dogs see colour in a similar way to someone that is colour blind.
-They do perceive colour but just not in the way that most of us do.
+Yes, the nearest comparison that can be made is that dogs similarly see color to color blind.
+They do perceive color but just not in the way that most of us do.

 Are dogs able to see TV?

-There is debate whether dogs can actually watch TV in the traditional sense.
-As dogs react to movement it could be that they are just attracted to the movement and the sound of the TV rather than the content itself.
+There is debate whether dogs can watch TV in the traditional sense.
+As dogs react to movement, it could be that they are just attracted to the movement and the sound of the TV rather than the content itself.